-Choosing a puppy is a big moment, and so much fun!
-But.... to give you both the best chance of a happy-ever-after relationship it's important to pick the right pup for YOU.
-Find out how right here.
+Choosing your puppy is a big moment, and so much fun!
+To give you both the best chance of a happy-ever-after relationship it's important to pick the right pup for you & your lifestyle.

 I know how hard it is to be patient when you're sooo ready to add that new little furball to your family.

-A puppy isn't going to be little for long, and he's going to be your companion for up to 15 years or more, so it's definitely worth taking just a little time to think about your home, lifestyle, personality - and the plans you have for the two of you - BEFORE you pick out the lucky little guy or girl.
+Your puppy isn't going to be little for long, and he's going to be your companion for up to 15 years or more, so it's definitely worth taking time to think about the plans you have for the two of you - BEFORE you pick out the lucky little guy or girl.

 Unless you've owned different breeds of dog before you might think all dogs are just, well.... dogs!